Android Project Structure

 - gradle - The Gradle build wrapper for the project.

 The Important Source Code Folder

 All the main Android related files and folders for the project live in (by default) the app folder.
-Under the app folder are a few (four) more Gradle, Git and IntelliJ configuration files.
+Under the app folder are a few (three) more Gradle and Git configuration files.
 There are three second level folders:

 - build - Build outputs.

 - libs - For additional libraries.